CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "magazine_well": "0 ml",          // Amount of space you can put items in the pocket before it starts expanding.
 Only works if rigid = false.
     "watertight": false,              // Default false.
 If true, can contain liquid.
     "airtight": false,                // Default false.
 If true, can contain gas.
     "ablative": false,                // Default false.
 If true, this item holds a single ablative plate.
 Make sure to include a flag_restriction on the type of plate that can be added.
     "holster": false,                 // Default false.
 If true, only one stack of items can be placed inside this pocket, or one item if that item is not count_by_charges.
     "open_container": false,          // Default false.
 If true, the contents of this pocket will spill if this item is placed into another item.
+    "transparent": false,             // Default false.
+If true, the contents of this pocket are visible from a distance and lights inside can illuminate the surroundings.
     "fire_protection": false,         // Default false.
 If true, the pocket protects the contained items from exploding if tossed into a fire.
     "ammo_restriction": { "ammotype": count }, // Restrict pocket to a given ammo type and count.
 This overrides mandatory volume, weight, watertight and airtight to use the given ammo type instead.
 A pocket can contain any number of unique ammo types each with different counts, and the container will only hold one type (as of now).
 If this is left out, it will be empty.
     "flag_restriction": [ "FLAG1", "FLAG2" ],  // Items can only be placed into this pocket if they have a flag that matches one of these flags.